niklasthran/Video-Glitch-Tool/README.md

-## Experimental Tools to Produce Glitches in Video
+## re_pair tools – Experimental Tools to Produce Glitches in Video

 ### Why?
 + I like the idea of using video data as material that can be mixed and scrambled around, as it would be physical matter, and I tried to manifest that through the code as well.